-Ahmad Khan Rahami's wife: What we know
+His wife left before the bombings

 (CNN)Could Ahmad Khan Rahami's wife provide clues about the bombing suspect and his plans?

-Investigators want to speak with her, but they need to find her first.

-Authorities haven't released the wife's name, and details about her background are scarce.
-Here's what we've learned so far:
+Asia Bibi Rahami is cooperating with investigators, according to a US official.
+Authorities haven't revealed any details about what she's said.

+She has not been accused of any wrongdoing in connection with Saturday's bombings in New York and New Jersey.
+Here's what we've learned so far about her:

-She recently left the United States.
+She left the United States before the bombings.

-Rahami's wife left the United States a few days before Saturday's bombings in New York and New Jersey, a law enforcement official said.
+Rahami's wife left the United States before Saturday's bombings in New York and New Jersey, a law enforcement official said.

-The official, who spoke to CNN on condition of anonymity, didn't provide details about the wife's travels but said authorities are working with officials in Pakistan and the United Arab Emirates to gain access to her.
+She'd been scheduled to fly back to the United States this week, two US officials said.

+She's currently in the United Arab Emirates, where she's spoken with US officials, a US official said.

 She married Rahami in Pakistan in 2011.

-Rahami and his wife married in July 2011 in Pakistan, while Rahami was spending several weeks in the region, according to a law enforcement official who had reviewed his travel and immigration record.
+Rahami, 28, and his wife married in July 2011 in Pakistan while Rahami was spending several weeks in the region, according to a law enforcement official who had reviewed his travel and immigration record.

 Rahami had asked officials for help with her immigration paperwork.